 - 1 teaspoon dried oregano

-- 1 teaspoon chili flakes – adjust this according to your own taste.
+- 1 teaspoon chilli flakes – adjust this according to your own taste.

 - Peel one large onion and cut into 1cm dice.
 Peel and mince 2 cloves of garlic.
 You can use the equivalent amount of garlic from a jar if you like.